School Volunteer FAQs

 - Volunteers who are responsible for the welfare of a child.

 - Volunteers who have direct contact with a child, i.e., providing care, supervision, guidance or control of a child (using the common meaning of those terms, with child safety serving as the paramount consideration).

 - Volunteers who have routine interaction with children (volunteers who have regular, ongoing contact that is integral to their volunteer responsibilities).

 What clearances are required?

-The new state law permits the District to waive a volunteer’s need to obtain the Federal Criminal History Record Check (FBI Fingerprint) if requirements are met.
+(3) FBI Federal Criminal History Record Check (“FBI fingerprint clearance”).
+PA state law permits the School District to waive a volunteer’s need to obtain the Federal Criminal History Record Check (FBI Fingerprint clearance) if specific requirements are met.
 Click here to learn more.

 What should I do once I get my clearances?

-Once you receive all your clearances, take the originals to the Main office of the school in which your child attends and where you plan on volunteering, during normal office hours.
-Administrative Staff will review your clearances and will make a copy to keep for our files.
-The originals will be returned to you.
-Thereafter, your name will be added to a central database of volunteers who have submitted clearances
+Once you receive all your clearances, take them to either the main office of the school at which your child attends or to the Administration Building.
+Administrative Staff will review your clearances and add your name to a central database of volunteers who have submitted clearances for our district.

-What if I have older clearances that I got for volunteering with other organizations?
+What if I have clearances for volunteering with other organizations?

-The District will accept the clearances provided they are not more than three years old from the date of submission.
-The clearances will expire when the oldest of the submitted clearances is more than 3 years old.
+The District will accept valid clearances provided they are not more than one year old at the time of original submission.

 How often will I have to update my clearances?